apache/infrastructure-website/content/pages/help.md

 <!-- service is down -->
 <span style='color: #A00;'><q>
-    The $foo service is down!
+    The $foo service is down!!
 </q></span>
 <br/>
 <span style='color: #00A;'>